-At a worst-case, assuming that JUB/JUVs may be used to facilitate the GI campaign, UXO risks to the GI phase of work have been categorised as HIGH across the majority of the Study Site.
-Specifically, the HIGH category of UXO risk has been driven by the likelihood of encountering and initiating WWII-era British naval mines, which were deployed in large quantities from aircraft across the Kattegat (see Section 5.3.2).
-That such munitions have been discovered at the Site within the past decade, serves to reinforce the continuing contamination threat posed by such ordnance.
-Nonetheless, the likelihood of encountering such munitions in very shallow waters is much reduced, and therefore a small area of LOW UXO risk has been defined in the nearshore sector of the export cable corridor.
+At a worst-case, assuming that JUB/JUVs may be used to facilitate the GI campaign, UXO risks to the GI phase of work have been categorised as HIGH across three areas of the Study Site.
+Specifically, the HIGH category of UXO risk has been driven by the likelihood of encountering and initiating naval mines, which were deployed at its northern and southern sectors during WWII.
+Moreover, MEDIUM category UXO risks have also been evidenced at the export cable corridor as it approaches Sjaelland, as well as select areas offshore in the vicinity of documented UXO contamination threats.

-Moreover, should alternative enabling methodologies be used (i.e. vessel anchoring or DP vessels), then the risk rating may be lowered, given the reduced likelihood of encountering and initiating UXO during these works.
+However, should alternative enabling methodologies be used (i.e. vessel anchoring or DP vessels), then the risk rating may be substantially lowered, given the reduced likelihood of encountering and initiating UXO during these works.
+Nonetheless, in the central sector of the Site, the level of risk has been categorised as LOW regardless of the enabling methodology used, due to the low likelihood of encountering threat spectrum UXO.